Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Using MesiboMessagingFragment

-MessagingFragment loads chat view when you click on any of the existing chat or start a new chat.
-Mesibo MessagingFragment renders all messages and populate a recycler view with messages.
+`MesiboMessagingFragment` loads the chat view when you click on any of the existing chat or start a new chat.
+This fragment renders all the messages and populates the recycler view with messages.

-Load MesiboMessagingFragment from your activity bypassing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
-Put the value of these two parameter in a Bundle.
+Load `MesiboMessagingFragment` from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
+Put the value of these two parameters in a Bundle.

 - `MesiboUI.PEER` - User Address(Destination).
 - `MesiboUI.GROUP_ID` - Group id.

  There are few extra arguments -
  - `MesiboMessagingFragment.READONLY` - This is a boolean argument to hide and show the reply view.
-Pass `true` if you want to read only not reply.
+Pass `true` if you want the message to be displayed as read-only.

- - `MesiboMessagingFragment.SHOWMISSEDCALLS` - Pass `true` if you want to display alert of missed calls.
+ - `MesiboMessagingFragment.SHOWMISSEDCALLS` - Pass `true` if you want to display the alert for missed calls.

 ```java